erikpukinskis/use-firestore/README.md

 ## What it does

-It does this by caching results on a per-query basis, such that you can call the same hook with the same query 50 times on the same page, and `use-firestore` will only create one single subscription, and will return the exact same object or array of objects to all 50 of those hooks.
+The `useQuery`, hook caches results on a per-query basis, such that you can call the same hook with the same query 50 times on the same page, and `use-firestore` will only create one single subscription, and will return the exact same object or array of objects to all 50 of those hooks.

-The `query` object doesn't need to be the same object for this to work, as long as its the same path, filters, and conditions it will produce a cache hit.
+The `QueryReference` object that you pass in doesn't even need to be the same object for this to work, as long as it has the same path, filters, and conditions it will produce a cache hit.

+The `useDoc` and `useDocs` hooks cache results on a per-collection basis, and create only one subscription per collection.

 The returned documents will be normal JavaScript objects like: